AYnonyme971/FastLogging/README.md

 [![version](https://img.shields.io/npm/v/fastlogging.svg)](https://www.npmjs.org/package/fastlogging)

-FastLogger is, like its name, a new way to log your messages more easier and faster.
+FastLogging is, like its name, a new way to log your messages more easier and faster.
 Here is how to use it

 ## Usage